nikitakuchur/testpoint/README.md

 * You've made significant changes that don't alter the behaviour of the endpoints in question, and you need to test that they still work as expected.
-* You've rewritten a legacy application, and you need to ensure that the endpoints respond in exactly the same way.
+* You've rewritten a legacy application and you need to ensure that the endpoints respond in exactly the same way.

 Note that not every REST endpoint is suitable for this kind of testing.
 If you want to test an endpoint, make sure that it's **idempotent** and **consistent**, i.e., it produces the same responses regardless of the order or number of